-The bill would require any physician who provides informed consent or performs fetal ultrasound imaging and auscultation of fetal heart tone services to submit a report that includes a breakdown of the information provided, the number of pregnant people who received such information or services, and what staff member actually provided the information or services (physician, referred physician, or any other qualified person).
+The bill requires any physician who provides informed consent or performs fetal ultrasound imaging and auscultation of fetal heart tone services to submit a report that includes a breakdown of the information provided, the number of pregnant people who received such information or services, and what staff member actually provided the information or services (physician, referred physician, or any other qualified person).

-The department of health and human services would be required to collect all abortion reports, complication reports, and informed consent reports, and prepare an annual statistical report.
+The department of health and human services is required to collect all abortion reports, complication reports, and informed consent reports, and prepare an annual statistical report.
 The report would need to include a breakdown by month of the reasons for abortions, as well as a breakdown by month of the number of abortions performed.

 - The total number of abortions partially or fully paid for with state funds through the Arizona Health Care Cost Containment System;

 - The total amount of state funds used to pay for the abortions and expenses incidental to the abortions; and

 - The total number of abortions, if any, paid for with state funds and performed out of state.